dikshyantacharya/Chess-With-ReinforcementLearning/README.md

    - *Highlights*: Includes model evaluation and testing, demonstrating correct and incorrect model predictions.

 # Simple Reinforcement Learning Model for Chess
-This project is hosted on Google Colab and can be accessed [here](https://colab.research.google.com/drive/1Ga5Dh5zpevrn3l301Mh45pHvEUCI_r-w?usp=sharing#scrollTo=3guW_3NLrNoU).
+This project is done on Google Colab and can be accessed [here](https://colab.research.google.com/drive/1Ga5Dh5zpevrn3l301Mh45pHvEUCI_r-w?usp=sharing#scrollTo=3guW_3NLrNoU).
 At the end, there's a demonstration of gameplay using the model developed, so registration in Colab is necessary to view the full game.
 All methods are thoroughly commented to provide clear understanding.
 Read the description below for insights into why and how the concepts were implemented.

 ## Introduction